-As the green economy grows, more businesses value the triple bottom line—people, planet, and profits.
-For today's college student this means that there are more opportunities to find meaningful work; and you could be at the forefront of a new wave of careers that don't yet exist.
+More businesses value the triple bottom line—people, planet, and profits as the green economy grows.
+For today's college students, there are more opportunities to find meaningful work; and you could be at the forefront of a new wave of careers that don't yet exist.

 "The environmental movement is dynamic and robust--constantly evolving and engendering spirited discussion.
-An environmental career can accommodate varied philosophies, goals and beliefs.
-In a field where a passion to conserve, preserve, protect and restore the environment is crucial, there are numerous options of where and how to apply that passion.
+An environmental career can accommodate varied philosophies, goals, and beliefs.
+In a field where a passion for conserving, preserving, protecting, and restoring the environment is crucial, there are numerous options for applying that passion.
 People working for the environment inhabit many careers across many industries.
-Each type of career differs in approach, goals, training and skills needed.
-Environmental careers can be found in government, industry, nonprofit organizations, academia and science."
+Each type of career differs in approach, goals, training, and skills needed.
+Environmental careers can be found in government, industry, nonprofit organizations, academia, and science."

 Because there are so many varied paths to green careers, it doesn't matter what you major in, only what you're passionate about.
-Consider the skills you have and the topics that move you, be it climate control or community gardens, and find a way to put those skills to use.
-There are roles for those with the science and technical skills to develop new technology; the business skills to market and invest in it; and the verbal skills to educate and motivate others to actions that help restore and protect the plant.
-This guide will help you explore the varied avenues that currently exist and find job opportunities.
+Consider the skills you have and the topics that move you, climate control or community gardens, and find a way to put those skills to use.
+There are roles for those with the science and technical skills to develop new technology, the business skills to market and invest in it, and the verbal skills to educate and motivate others to actions that help restore and protect the plant.
+This guide will help you explore the various avenues and find job opportunities.

 Social Venture Network's People section features 20 Ideas Profiles that demonstrate the broad ways to play a part in the green economy.

 Sustainable Seattle is an example of a local organization focused on improving the community through sustainability.
 Look for one in your hometown!

 U.S. Green Building Council: Leaders in the field of sustainable building practices, USGBC provides information about Green Building as well as training opportunities at a discounted student rate.